Sanghren/avalanche-hardhat-fork-tutorial/README.md

 ```
 1- Your send a call to Swapper's swap function
-2- Swapper use Pangolin router `swapExactTokensForTokens` function
+2- Swapper use Pangolin's router `swapExactTokensForTokens` function, it will find the appropriate Pair contract address to call
-3- DEX router call a Pair contract to make the swap
+3- Pangolin's router call a Pair contract to make the swap
 ```

 Notice how it requires calls to external contracts.